 What fonts are used?

-Just like all my recent PowerPoint templates, I’ve tried to stick to Arial as much as possible – mostly because it’s a font that everybody has.
+Just like all my recent PowerPoint templates (even my highly-stylized Purdue PowerPoint template), I’ve tried to stick to Arial as much as possible – mostly because it’s a font that everybody has.
 It’s not my ideal choice, but the beauty of it is that it just works and it’s the most compatible for most everybody.
 Nothing grinds my gears more than downloading a template only to realize that I need to buy very expensive fonts in order to get it look like it was as advertised.

 I also used Helvetica in certain places (such as the main body text) simply due to its light weight and clean style.
 I realize that not everybody has Helvetica installed on their computer, but it’s still a fairly common font that isn’t too difficult to get if you really want it.
 If you’re not willing to use it (or you simply don’t like it), you can very easily switch it out to Arial or anything else.